If you wish to support us, you can do though a variety of means:

 If you would like to make a single or a regular donation to Sight Cymru, visit our donations page or by clicking this link.

 Please ensure you add Gift Aid- If you are a UK resident and taxpayer this means that for every £1 you donate, Sight Cymru receives £1.25, at no extra cost to you.

 In order for us to provide our services it means that we need to to raise thousands of pounds every year.
 Therefore, we rely heavily on fund-raising events and donations.

 If you have a fundraising idea and would like to help to raise funds for the charity and organise an event with friends, neighbours or work colleagues, then please contact us for any support you may need.

 We can provide collection box(es) for fundraising events or for any local businesses that would be happy to have one on their counter for their customers to contribute their spare change to the charity.

 For just £15 a year (that is just £1.25 per month) you can become a member of the charity.

-In addition to your valued membership enabling us to carryout the vital support that we provide to local people suffering with sight loss, your membership will include:
+In addition to your valued membership enabling us to carryout the vital support that we provide to local people with sight loss, your membership will include:

 - Free large print calendar